Berylth/NSSECU3_MP-2/README.md

 1) Download EZTools and unzip them using WinRar or 7-Zip.
 2) Download the python script.
 3) Download Microsoft .net from the website.
-4) Open the script via a code editor and modify the *"program configurations"* section.
+4) Open the script via a code editor.
+Run the code editor as administrator.
+5) Modify the *"program configurations"* section.
-5) Run the python script using the command:
+6) Run the python script using the command:
 `python ./Script.py`

 ## Members